SyedShakirX/CI-CD-End-To-End-MERN-Stack-Application-With-Monitoring/README.md

     * MongoDB container managed by a Kubernetes `StatefulSet` ensuring data consistency and stable network identities.
     * Headless Service (`mongo-svc`) for internal cluster DNS resolution.
     * Persistent data storage utilizing a `PersistentVolume` (PV) and `PersistentVolumeClaim` (PVC) bound to host storage.
+* **Tier 4: Observability (Monitoring Layer)**
+    * Prometheus for scraping and storing time-series metrics.
+    * Node Exporter acting as the primary data source for host-level metrics.
+    * Grafana for visualizing cluster health and performance telemetry.

 ---